playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationRuleCombinators.md

 @[combinators-js](code/ScalaValidationRuleCombinators.scala)

-The first step before trying to validate anything is be capable of accessing a fragment of the object.
+The first step before validating anything is to be able to access a fragment of the complex object.

-Assuming you'd like to validate that `friend` exists and is valid in this json, you first need to access the object located at `user.friend`.
+Assuming you'd like to validate that `friend` exists and is valid in this json, you first need to access the object located at `user.friend` (Javascript notation).

 #### The `read` method